 Movement and control joints should be specified and located on the project documents by the design team.
 Movement and control joint locations should never be left to the discretion of the contractor.

-Lastly, if you haven't done so previously, we encourage you take a quick read of Chapters 1 & 2 and Appendices C & D, which are excerpts from the 2012 Design of Reinforced Masonry Structures publication, which is produced by the Concrete Masonry Association of California and Nevada (CMACN).
+Lastly, if you haven't done so previously, we encourage you to take a quick read of Chapters 1 & 2 and Appendices C & D, which are excerpts from the 2012 Design of Reinforced Masonry Structures publication, which is produced by the Concrete Masonry Association of California and Nevada (CMACN).
 The links are provided below.
 You may also request a hard copy of the latest printed edition, free of charge, by contacting your local product expert, anytime.

 Click the following link to view the Editable CMU Specification.